Dark-eyes888/Pose_Detection_Media_Pipe/README.md

 I used images and web-cam to gather data and appended all the coordinates into csv.
 Seperate codes for images and video/webcam are added in this repository.
 So we can use one or combination of all for better dataset.

- The total columns created and appended are(4*33 +1 ) -> one is added for classes.

-For pose classification, I used xgboost classifier with a training accuracy of 1.0 and validation accuraccy of 0.99.
+ The total columns created and appended are(4*33 +1 ) -> one is added for classes.For pose classification, I used xgboost classifier with a training accuracy of 1.0 and validation accuraccy of 0.99.
 The final part, the 2 seperate models were working together- blazepoze for landmark detection and xgboost for classification.

 #### The best part, we can train and tune our model for any kind of body movement.
 It is not limited to specific task or movement.